TheWildWestBoy03/IMDB-copy/README.md

   - Run the review microservice using: npx nodemon .\src\backend\reviewMicroservice\server.js
   - Run the watch history microservice using: npx nodemon .\src\backend\watchHistoryMicroservice\server.js
   - Run the production microservice with: npx nodemon .\src\backend\productionMicroservice\server.js

+These commands are available on Windows.
+For linux, just modify the backslashes with the slashes.